An Online Master's Degree Focused on Science Education

 Designed For Working Teachers

-The Graduate Interdisciplinary Degree Program Master of Arts: Science Education Emphasis is tailored for practicing teachers.
+The Graduate Interdisciplinary Degree Program Master of Arts: Science Education Concentration is tailored for practicing teachers.

 It is delivered online, making it flexible and convenient to attend around your schedule.
 Practicing teachers can obtain the degree in 2 years.